10 Critical Ketogenic Diet Tips

 1. Stay Hydrated:

-This is easily the most important of the ketogenic diet tips, but is not always easy to follow.
+This is easily the most important of the ketogenic diet tips but is not always easy to follow.
 We often get so busy in our day-day lives that we forget to hydrate effectively.
 I recommend super hydrating your system by drinking 32 oz of filtered water within the first hour of waking and another 32-48 oz of water before noon.

 I have most of my clients do a water fast or eat light in the morning doing smoothies or keto coffee or tea.
 So hydration around these dishes should be well tolerated by the digestive system.
 In general, aiming to drink at least half your body weight in ounces of water and closer to your full body weight in ounces of water daily will help you immensely.

 I weigh 160 lbs and easily drink 140-180 ounces of water each day.
-Sometimes more in the summer time.
-As you begin super hydrating your system, you will find this easier and easier and that you will actually crave the extra hydration.
+Sometimes more in the summertime.
+As you begin super hydrating your system, you will find this easier and easier, and that you will actually crave the extra hydration.

 2. Practice Intermittent Fasting:

 This is one of the best ways to get into and maintain ketosis because you are reducing calories and not consuming protein or carbs.
-It is a good idea to go low-carb for at least a few days before starting this in order to avoid a hypoglycemic episode.
+It is a good idea to go low-carb for at least a few days before starting this to avoid a hypoglycemic episode.
 You can read all about intermittent fasting strategies here

 I recommend breaking your day into a building phase and a cleansing phase.